akronim/collab-flow/collab-flow-api/src/config/SWAGGER_AUTH.md

 # How to Authenticate with Swagger

-To use the protected endpoints in the Swagger UI, you need to obtain a JWT (JSON Web Token) by logging in through the web interface.
+To use the protected endpoints in the Swagger UI, you need a JWT (JSON Web Token) that is generated after you log in.

 ## 1. Run the Services